shipujin/liveslak/README.txt

     * And lastly but very importantly, any LUKS-encrypted container files are unlocked (init will ask you for the passphrase) and the filesystem(s) contained therein will be mounted in the Live OS.
 Currently, a LUKS-encrypted /home is supported.
 The files "/etc/fstab" and "/etc/crypttab" will be updated so that the Live OS will do the mounting and unmounting.
     * The init script will end by telling the kernel to swith to our new root filesystem (the overlay) and start the Slackware init program (PID 1, /sbin/init).
   * From this moment onward, you are booting a 'normal' Slackware system and the fact that this is actually running in RAM and not from your local harddisk is not noticeable.

+=== OS configuration file for persistent media ===

+If present, the liveslak init will load a OS config file from a persistent Live medium such as a USB stick.
+In the case of 'Slackware Live Edition' this file is called "/liveslak/slackware_os.cfg" - i.e. is placed in the "liveslak" directory of your USB drive.
+For custom non-Slackware Live OS-es based on liveslak, the filename may be different.
+This file contains one or more "VARIABLE=value" lines, where VARIABLE is one of the following variables that are used in the live init script:
+  * BLACKLIST, KEYMAP, LIVE_HOSTNAME, LOAD, LOCALE, LUKSVOL, NOLOAD, RUNLEVEL, TWEAKS, TZ, XKB.
+Values for the variables defined in this configuration file override the values already set via liveslak's own defaults or via boot-up command-line parameters.

+When booting your persistent //Slackware Live Edition//, the optional boot-time parameter "cfg" deals with this OS configuration file.
+The "cfg" parameter understands two possible argument values:
+  * "cfg=write" will (over)write the OS configuration file to your USB drive, using the values for all of the above variables that are valid for that particular boot.
+So if your timezone is "PST" then one of the lines in that file will read "TZ=PST".
+  * "cfg=skip" will skip processing of an existing "/liveslak/slackware_os.cfg" file.

+The OS configuration file is not present by default.
+You either create it at boot-time using "cfg=write" (which is a persistent change) or you create it manually using an ASCII text editor, after mounting theUSB partition on a computer.
+As an example, here is the content of ''/liveslak/slackware_os.cfg'' on my own USB stick: <code>
+KEYMAP=nl
+LIVE_HOSTNAME=zelazny
+LOCALE=nl_NL.utf8
+TWEAKS=tpb,syn
+TZ=Europe/Amsterdam</code>

 === Slackware Live module format ===